x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/set-up-outlook-voice-access.md

 ---

-# Setting up Outlook Voice Access
+# Setting up Outlook Voice Access in Exchange Online

 Microsoft Outlook Voice Access lets users who are enabled for Exchange Unified Messaging (UM) access their mailboxes by using analog, digital, or cellular telephones.